 - Restrict the employee’s access to company computers while changing all passwords to prevent unauthorized access or destruction of evidence.

-- Decide how to deal with alleged perpetrator
+- Decide how to deal with the alleged perpetrator

-- Avoid urge to terminate to avoid wrongful termination, defamation, slander or libel suits.
+- Avoid the urge to terminate to avoid wrongful termination, defamation, slander or libel suits.

-- Retaining employee can be advantageous: (1) employees have a common law responsibility to cooperate with employers in a legitimate investigation and (2) may make obtaining records needed to prove fraud easier.
+- Retaining employees can be advantageous: (1) employees have a common law responsibility to cooperate with employers in a legitimate investigation and (2) may make obtaining records needed to prove fraud easier.

 - Know your employer rights